 While households are increasingly adopting smart technology, not everyone is a fan.
 That’s understandable.
 Not everyone is interested in lights that can be programmed for cool sequences, the appeal of smart speakers or smart displays isn’t universal, and some people would prefer a lock and key to a connected smart lock on their door.

 Even if you’ve avoided the “smart” wave, there’s a good chance that technically, you are still living in a smart home.
-According to Strategy Analytics, 57% of all TVs sold globally in 2018 were smart TVs.
-If you own a video streamer like an Apple TV or Roku, that’s an internet-connected “smart” device as well.
+Most TVs sold globally are smart TVs.
+If you own a video streamer like an Apple TV or Roku, that’s an Internet-connected “smart” device as well.
 The same with video game consoles.
-And odds are good you’ll also use other internet-connected devices in your home, such as smartphones, tablets, and laptops.
+And odds are good you’ll also use other Internet-connected devices in your home, such as smartphones, tablets, and laptops.

 Wi-Fi 6: faster, power-saving, and able to handle more connected devices